ghc-proposals/ghc-proposals/README.rst

    There may be multiple iterations of revision followed by committee discussion.
    The goal is to be clear about where the next action lies: with the committee or with the author.

-   The author should comment on the pull request when they have addressed the review feedback.
+   The author should resubmit to the committee by commenting on the pull request when they have addressed the review feedback.
 This moves the proposal back to the **Shepherd review** stage (unless the previous shepherd is no longer on the committee or is otherwise unable to review the proposal, in which case it moves back to the